Mazu

 Mazu or Matsu is a sea goddess in Chinese folk religion, Chinese Buddhism, Confucianism, and Taoism.
 She is also known by several other names and titles.
 Mazu is the deified form of Lin Moniang (林默娘 (Lîm Be̍k-niû / Lîm Bia̍k-niû / Lîm Be̍k-niô͘, Lín Mòniáng)), a shamaness from Fujian who is said to have lived in the late 10th century.
 After her death, she became revered as a tutelary deity of Chinese seafarers, including fishermen and sailors.

-Her worship spread throughout China's coastal regions and overseas Chinese communities throughout Southeast Asia, where some Mazuist temples are affiliated with famous Taiwanese temples.
+Her worship spread throughout China's coastal regions and overseas Chinese communities throughout Southeast Asia, where some Mazu temples are affiliated with famous Taiwanese temples.
 Traditionally, Mazu was believed to roam the seas, safeguarding her devotees through miraculous interventions.
-She is now generally regarded by her believers as a powerful and benevolent Queen of Heaven.
+Her modern worship has expanded beyond the sea, however, and she is considered a Queen of Heaven.

 Mazu worship is popular in Taiwan because many early Chinese settlers in Taiwan were Hoklo people from Fujian.
 Her temple festival is a major event in Taiwan, with the largest celebrations occurring in and around her temples at Dajia and Beigang.